Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Posted Price Mechanisms

-Our proposed static posted price mechanism, denoted as \textsf{SP}, applies the prices $(\mathbf{{r}}^*,\mathbf{{p}}^*)$ obtained from the optimal solution to the \textsf{FA} in all system states.
-Given a system state $(\mathbf{S}_t,\mathbf{D}_t)$ and the posted price vector $\mathbf{p}^*=(p^*_{ij}: (i,j)\in \mathcal{E})$, carriers choose to book a load among the available remaining loads only if their choice maximizes their utilities (i.e., booking a load results in a higher utility than their outside option), and otherwise they would leave the marketplace without booking any load.
+Under the static posted price mechanism \textsf{SP}, carriers choose to deliver a load among all the available loads only if their choice maximizes their utilities, and otherwise they would leave the marketplace without booking any load.
 Therefore, the posted price mechanism \textsf{SP} is IC and IR.

 For a problem instance with scaling factor $\theta$, let $\gamma^{\textsf{SP}}(\theta)$ denote the long-run average profit under the proposed \textsf{SP} mechanism.
-The optimal solution to \textsf{FA}($\theta$) is ($\theta\mathbf{d}^*, \mathbf{\theta\bar{y}}^*,\theta\boldsymbol{\bar{\lambda}}^*$), and the optimal objective value of \textsf{FA}($\theta$), denoted as $\gamma^{\textsf{FA}}(\theta)$, is equal to $\theta\gamma^{\textsf{FA}}$.
+The optimal solution to \textsf{FA}($\theta$) is \rr{($\theta\mathbf{d}^*, \mathbf{\theta\bar{y}}^*,\theta\mathbf{\bar{v}}^*$)}, and the optimal objective value of \textsf{FA}($\theta$), denoted as $\gamma^{\textsf{FA}}(\theta)$, is equal to $\theta\gamma^{\textsf{FA}}$.
 The following theorem establishes the asymptotic optimality of our proposed static posted price mechanism \textsf{SP}.

 \begin{theorem} The static posted price mechanism $(\mathbf{{r}}^*,\mathbf{{p}}^*)$ is asymptotically optimal.
 More specifically, we have

 and therefore ${\gamma^{\textsf{SP}}(\theta)}/{\gamma^{\textsf{FA}}(\theta)} = 1 - O(1/\sqrt{\theta}) \rightarrow 1$ as the scaling factor $\theta$ approaches infinity. \end{theorem} The proof of Theorem~\ref{theorem: SI_bound} can be found in the appendix.